InspiringGroup/inspiringgroup.github.io/_pages/openings.md

 ### A second letter to applicants:

 <div class="largefont">
 Due to the limitation of quotas on degree-earning Ph.D./master students, I cannot include each of the outstanding applicants as my graduate students here at Tsinghua.
-Yet, I maintain mutliple research groups with both Tsinghua and non-Tsinghua students on various topics.
+Yet, I maintain mutliple research groups with both Tsinghua and non-Tsinghua students on each of the topics I listed [here](./research).
 If you want to join these groups, also shoot [[me]](./team) an email.
 </div>